Maine Pedestrian Accidents Caused by Failure to Yield to Pedestrian in a Crosswalk

 Sometimes, the pedestrian’s actions in part caused the accident.
 These incidences could include the pedestrian failing to look before stepping out into the crosswalk, walking distracted, or walking while intoxicated.
 Maine is a pure comparative negligence state, and as such the negligence of the pedestrian will not bar his or her recovery.
 Rather, the recovery will be reduced by the percentage of fault the pedestrian played in the accident.Peter Thompson & Associates: Towards Justice for all Injured Pedestrians

 Peter Thompson & Associates provides excellence of legal representation to all crosswalk victims.
 We will zealously fight to see that you achieve justice for your injuries.
-Call us today at 1 (800) 804-2004 to schedule a free initial consultation with one of our experienced pedestrian accident attorneys.
+Call us today at 1 (800) 804-2004 to schedule an initial consultation with one of our experienced pedestrian accident attorneys.